pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2012.md

     results = statement.parseString('2.4 <= x1 <= 4.2')

-I'd like to build a tool where if I hover my mouse over the parse expression 'Optional(float + cmp)' in 'statement', it will highlight '2.4 <=' in the input string.
-Or if I hover over the float, it will highlight '2.4' and '4.2' in the input string.
+I'd like to build a tool where if I hover my mouse over the parse expression `'Optional(float + cmp)'` in `'statement'`, it will highlight `'2.4 <='` in the input string.
+Or if I hover over the `float`, it will highlight `'2.4'` and `'4.2'` in the input string.

-To do this, there would need to be some mechanism for each matched token to return--upon parsing--a tuple containing its start and end position in the input string (or a list of them in the case of ZeroOrMore/OneOrMore's).
+To do this, there would need to be some mechanism for each matched token to return--upon parsing--a tuple containing its start and end position in the input string (or a list of them in the case of `ZeroOrMore/OneOrMore`'s).

 Is this hard to do?

 I'm just thinking this would help greatly in debugging ambiguous grammars, where I'm always wondering where a parse expression match stops matching, and the next parse expression starts to match.
 #### 2012-07-20 02:33:38 - ptmcg
 What you describe does sound helpful.
-If I were writing this, I would use scanString, which returns a generator that yields (tokens,start,end) tuples.
+If I were writing this, I would use scanString, which returns a generator that yields `(tokens,start,end)` tuples.
 The debugger would take the selected grammar fragment, run fragment.scanString, and highlight all the start-end regions.
 (Watch out for embedded tabs characters.)

 But where would you mouse-hover in that expression for your debugger to detect that you wanted to highlight matches for 'Optional(float + cmp)'?
 If the mouse was just over the word 'float', would you want every float highlighted?
 How would you hover over 'float + cmp'?
 Maybe you would have to actually select a region of the grammar so that your scanner could comprehend when you are trying to match larger pieces of the grammar.